What is the initiative called?

 How can you comment on the draft Code of Conduct?

-Shortly after the final Drafting Group meeting in July 2018, a first draft will be presented to the Code of Conduct Forum.
+Shortly after the final Drafting Group meeting, a first draft will be presented to the Code of Conduct Forum.
 The input received will allow further refinement of the content.
-An elaborated version will be published and opened for public consultation at the end of 2018.
+An elaborated version will be published and opened for public consultation in spring 2019.
 We especially invite comments from delegates representing the relevant Committees, Working Parties and Networks, international organisations and academic institutions.
-Please expect further specifications of how to comment and get involved in late Autumn 2018.
+Please expect further specifications of how to comment and get involved in late autumn 2018.

 Will participation be acknowledged?